robertwenink/xyz/content/posts/kriging/index.md

 -\frac{n}{2} \ln \left(\widehat{\sigma}^{2}\right)-\frac{1}{2} \ln (|\boldsymbol{R}|)
 \end{equation}

 With this being a function of only $\boldsymbol{R}$, we maximize this expression to retrieve the unknown hyperparameters $\Theta$ and $p$ for each dimension.
 This is a global optimisation problem in itself, but with much cheaper function evaluations.
-The tuning process is discussed [later](#hyperparameter-tuning).
+The tuning process is discussed [later](#hyperparameter-tuning) in this post.

 We have now 'trained' the Kriging model using our data.
 Suppose we want to predict $y^* $at location $x^*$, adding their correlation to $\boldsymbol{R}$, then: